 tel: 210.241.2771 | www.arte-y-pasion.com

 “Always remembering the masters of flamenco, Adira keeps a keen eye to the future.
 Bridging both the traditional and the new school, Adira proves to be one of the most creative visions in the South Texas flamenco scene.” – The Rivard Report

-Tamara Adira is a dancer, choreographer, and founder/ Artistic Director of Arte y Pasión, a company known for pushing the boundaries of flamenco and Spanish dance and one of the most contemporary Spanish dance companies in the United States whose mission is to share, promote and develop the authentic art of flamenco as a vehicle of healing and restoration, and the promotion of human rights and equality.
+Tamara Adira is a dancer, choreographer, and founder/ Artistic Director of Arte y Pasión, a Texas based nonprofit company whose mission is to share, promote and develop the authentic art of flamenco as a vehicle of healing and restoration, and the promotion of human rights and equality.

 Tamara has conceived, produced and performed artistic direction for over 30 theatrical flamenco productions between 2010 and the present.
 In 2010 Tamara founded Arte y Pasión, and in 2021 Tamara made Arte y Pasión a Texas Non-Profit.
 Through Arte y Pasión, Tamara Adira has nurtured the connection between San Antonio and Spain for over a decade.
 Through Tamara’s efforts and dedication, Arte y Pasión has brought flamenco artists from Spain to work with American artists since before 2010, fostering the continued growth and evolution of the art of flamenco in San Antonio and greater Texas.

 For her work for social justice, Tamara was recently featured in Nicole Marie Moore’s “Valiant Women Then and Now,” a photo exhibit and biography celebrating women, inspired by the book “Revolutionary Women of Texas and Mexico: Portraits of Sold